nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ### Creating Your SSH Key For Github

-Watch a short video for [creating an SSH key in the terminal](https://youtu.be/znRMcNG9_qQ) so that you an work with Github.
+Watch a short video for [creating an SSH key in the terminal](https://youtu.be/znRMcNG9_qQ) so that you can work with Github.

 ### Add SSH Key to Github Account